 Decluttr will pay you for these items — plus your Blu-rays, video games and other electronics like cell phones, tablets, game consoles and iPods.
-Plus, enter PENNY10 at checkout to get an extra 10% for your trade-ins!

 Seriously, it’s time to let “Jagged Little Pill” go.
 Or at least sign up for Spotify.